norfolkpine/reggie-frontend/docs/architecture/state-management.md

 # State Management

-This document describes the state management architecture of the reggie-frontend application, covering Zustand stores, React Query, and React Context.
+This document describes the state management architecture of the opie-frontend application, covering Zustand stores, React Query, and React Context.

 ## Overview